IndexPosition/Linked-List-Text-Editor/README.md

 ## Overview

 This project is a simple text editor that uses a double linked list to store text.
 It allows the user to perform basic text editing operations such as inserting and deleting text, as well as undoing and redoing previous changes.
-It also uses the concept of Stack.

 ## Technologies Used